 BriarPatch moves to a 2,160 square foot location at 131 Joerschke Drive, a peaceful corner of the Brunswick Basin shopping Mecca in Grass Valley.
 The store’s finances begin to stabilize with the adoption of new systems, the first finance manager and operations manager.
 Sales and membership begin a swift and steady rise in the mid-1990s along with staff, wages and employee benefits.

 BriarPatch signed a letter of intent with the Litton family to lease store space to be built just off the Sierra College roundabout.

 The new “green building” opens, featuring a deli with cold and hot food bars, a large eating area, an outdoor patio, fresh fish and meat counters and a customer service desk.

 BriarPatch teams up with California Solar Electric Company to install 680 high-performance solar panels, making it the largest photovoltaic solar system constructed over a parking lot in Nevada County.
 It produces as much as 55% of the store’s electricity.

 BriarPatch installs Electric Vehicle Charging Stations.

 BriarPatch introduces online shopping and Curbside Service during COVID-19 pandemic.
-Store sales reach nearly $40M and The Patch announces the opening of a second store in Auburn, California mid-2022.
+Store sales reach nearly $40M and The Patch announces the opening of a second store in Auburn, California Winter 2022-23.

 BriarPatch is voted Best Grocery Store in Nevada County by readers of The Union newspaper.
 The store releases 2025 Sustainability Goals with a plan to achieve 100% renewable energy and 100% of food waste diverted from landfills.

-BriarPatch gears up for the opening of a second store in Auburn, California, slated for mid-2022.
+BriarPatch gears up for the opening of a second store in Auburn, California, slated for this Winter.